-- Attendance Allowance, Disability Living Allowance, Personal Independence Payments; - Discretionary Housing Payments; - Housing Benefit; - payments made under a local welfare provision (formerly part of the Social Fund);
+- Attendance Allowance, Disability Living Allowance, Personal Independence Payments;

+- Discretionary Housing Payments;

+- Housing Benefit;

-- discretionary council tax reduction awards; - direct payments made to disabled people to buy services, and direct payments in lieu of health care; - payments to an applicant in respect of personal budgets and direct payments (made under Section 49 of the Children and Families Act 2014); - payments made by a local authority social services department to an applicant in respect of their children;36 - payments made by a local authority to a person aged 18 or over who was formerly in the applicant's care and continues to live with the applicant and who gives the payments to the applicant; - certain payments made in respect of adoption, guardianship, fostering and provision of respite care; - £20 of payments to the applicant made by sub-tenants of the applicant's home with a formal liability to pay rent, - £20 of payments made by boarders (i.e. persons who pay an inclusive charge for accommodation and some cooked or prepared meals).
+- payments made under a local welfare provision (formerly part of the Social Fund), including the Household Support Fund; - discretionary council tax reduction awards; - payments made in connection with the Homes for Ukraine scheme;39 - payments made by an infected blood compensation scheme; - direct payments made to disabled people to buy services, and direct payments in lieu of health care; - payments to an applicant in respect of personal budgets and direct payments (made under Section 49 of the Children and Families Act 2014); - payments made by a local authority social services department to an applicant in respect of their children;40 - payments made by a local authority to a person aged 18 or over who was formerly in the applicant's care and continues to live with the applicant and who gives the payments to the applicant; - certain payments made in respect of adoption, guardianship, fostering and provision of respite care; - £20 of payments to the applicant made by sub-tenants of the applicant's home with a formal liability to pay rent, - £20 of payments made by boarders (i.e. persons who pay an inclusive charge for accommodation and some cooked or prepared meals).